amitmse/in_Python_/Logistic Regression/README.md

 		the precision of the estimate of the coefficient.
 		The smaller the standard error, the more precise the estimate.

+	Recall and Precision:
+		Recall is the fraction of instances that have been classified as true.
+On the contrary, precision is a measure of weighing instances that are actually true.
+		While recall is an approximation, precision is a true value that represents factual knowledge.

+	ROC curve:
+		Receiver Operating Characteristic is a measurement of the True Positive Rate (TPR) against False Positive Rate (FPR).
+We calculate True Positive (TP) as TPR = TP/ (TP + FN).
+On the contrary, false positive rate is determined as FPR = FP/FP+TN where where TP = true positive, TN = true negative, FP = false positive, FN = false negative.

+	AUC vs ROC:
+		AUC curve is a measurement of precision against the recall.
+Precision = TP/(TP + FP) and TP/(TP + FN).
+		This is in contrast with ROC that measures and plots True Positive against False positive rate.
 -----------------------------------------------------------------------------------------------------------------------

 ### Logistic regression uses MLE rather than OLS, it avoids many of the typical assumptions (listed below)